Chart Color Schemes

 Manoora features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 53.5% of all households, including 16.0% couples with children, 16.8% couples without children, and 18.8% single parent families.
-Non-family households comprise the remaining 46.5%, with lone person households at 41.2% and group households making up 5.3%.
-The median household size is 2.2 people, smaller than the Rest of Qld average of 2.4.
+Family households account for 53.5% of all households, including 16.0% couples with children, 16.8% couples without children, and 18.8% single parent families.
+Non-family households constitute the remaining 46.5%, comprising 41.2% lone person households and 5.3% group households.
+The median household size is 2.2 people, which is smaller than the Rest of Qld average of 2.4.

 Frequently Asked Questions - Households